11 Budget Winter Activities in Helsinki

 If you’re looking for a spot to go sledging, Kaivopuisto Park, situated by the seaside, is a great option.
 It’s a mere 30-minute walk from the city centre, or you can take the tram.
 Plastic sledging trays can be purchased from larger supermarkets for a few euros.

-In Helsinki, the coldest days are characterized by clear skies.
+In Helsinki, the coldest days are characterised by clear skies.
 While the northern lights are rare in the city, one can still witness the enchanting sight of a starry sky.
 To fully experience this magical display, a short drive outside of Helsinki, perhaps to one of the numerous lakes, is required.
-The combination of the frigid air, snow-covered landscapes, and serene surroundings can provide a truly magical escape for urban dwellers seeking respite from the hustle of big cities.
+The combination of frigid air, snow-covered landscapes, and serene surroundings can provide a truly magical escape for urban dwellers seeking respite from the hustle and bustle of big cities.

 Helsinki in the Coldest Months of the Year

 Winter is one of the best times to visit Helsinki.
 This is when the city is at its coldest, and some people say that the Finnish capital shows its other beauty when covered by snow.
 Temperatures drop to freezing levels, and snow covers the landscape, creating a picturesque winter wonderland.
-The months of December, January, and February are the best time to experience Helsinki’s winter charm.
-In December, you can warm up yourself with Glögg in the Helsinki Christmas markets.
+December, January, and February are the best times to experience Helsinki’s winter charm.
+In December, you can warm up with Glögg in the Helsinki Christmas markets.

 We suggest arriving between January and February for a genuine Finnish Winter.
-Furthermore, post-Christmas is a great time to visit as sales are usually available.
+Furthermore, after Christmas is a great time to visit, as sales are usually available.
 Additionally, it is more likely that snow will have already fallen in Helsinki by January.

 While temperatures remain relatively low during March, the length of daylight increases, and there may be glimpses of sunshine.
 Nights can become chilly, but the days can become warmer.
-This time suits a visit, but we suggest arriving early in March to ensure snow is still on the ground.
+This time suits a visit, but we suggest arriving in early March to ensure the snow is still on the ground.

 The Appropriate Way of Dressing on Cold Days